IBM/audioset-classification/README.md

 The steps can be broadly classified into the following topics:

 1. Clone the repository.
-2. Upload training data to cloud object storage.
+2. Upload training data to Cloud Object Storage.
 3. Setup and upload model on Watson ML (DLaaS) to train.
 4. Upload evaluation notebook to Watson Studio.
 5. Run evaluation on Watson Studio.